 That’s where NVAF comes in.

-We need to fundamentally rethink how we cultivate grassroots donors and raise money for campaigns.
-Our party will keep making the same mistakes unless we are willing to take risks and experiment.
+We have had to fundamentally rethink how we cultivate grassroots donors and raise money for campaigns.
+The Republican Party will keep making the same mistakes unless we are willing to take risks and experiment.

-During last month’s Georgia Senate runoffs, NVAF was the single largest conduit committee in the runoff, almost as large as the next 3 entities combined.
+During the 2020 Georgia Senate runoffs, NVAF was the single largest conduit committee in the runoff, almost as large as the next 3 entities combined.
 NVAF’s efforts in that race raised more than $11 million, through over 100,000 donors, directly into Kelly Loeffler and David Perdue’s campaigns.
-The average gift was $22.52.

 Meanwhile, outside groups paid over 230% more than Loeffler and Perdue’s campaigns per point of television advertising.

-We’re ready to build a grassroots network to give candidates the resources they need.
+We’re building a grassroots network to give candidates the resources they need.